ykskb/phrag/README.md

 #### Notes:

-* This project is currently in POC state and hasn't been published to Clojars yet.
+* This project is currently in POC/brush-up stage in a real project usage.
+It hasn't been published to Clojars yet.

 ### Schema Data to Nested Resource Structures